[ << previous | index | next >> ]

 My arancino was hot inside, and very tasty and filling.
 Michelle's biscotto turned out to have a lime filling, with soft peel in it, also quite good.
 Hunger satisfied, we proceeded to find that our train would be leaving from platform 2, and walked towards the platforms, which could all be accessed from the terminal end at which we were located.

 When we got to them, there were no platform numbers whatsoever in evidence.
 I asked a passing station worker which was binario due and he pointed at the one we were standing on.
 I also saw a sign there pointing up that platform and saying "per i treni", so I concluded we needed to walk straight up the platform we were on.
-When we got about a third of the way down, a good 50 metres or more, we saw the platform numbers indicatin we were in platform 1, while the one across the tracks was platform 2, and on platform 2 was an indicator board labelled with our train.
+When we got about a third of the way down, a good 50 metres or more, we saw the platform numbers indicating we were on platform 1, while the one across the tracks was platform 2, and on platform 2 was an indicator board labelled with our train.
 So we trudged back to the end of the platform again, moved across the platform 2, and trudged all the way back down that one.
 By the time we did all this, our train had been pulled in and we climbed aboard right away.

-The train ride was fiarly nondescript.
+The train ride was fairly nondescript.
 After an hour or so of passing through depressingly industrial and grey looking towns we approached an even more industrial and grey town, with huge processing plants with chimneys belching out smoke littered around the landscape.
 Milazzo station was within sight of these mechanical monstrosities.

-Now we just needed to get to the port from where the ships for Lipari and the other Isole Eolie departed.
+Now we just needed to get to the port from where the ships for Lipari and the other Isole Eolie (Aeolian Islands) departed.
 Milazzo station is a few kilometres away - far too much to walk with heavy backpacks in the heat which was immediately noticeably hotter than anywhere else we'd been in Italy so far.
 A local bus made the run to the port, and I bought us two tickets.
 Looking at the timetable in the tabacchi that sold the tickets indicated a bus would be along at 16:40, within 10 minutes.
 When we walked to the bus stop in front of the station, the timetable there showed the 16:40 bus deleted, with the next one due at 17:10.

 I walked back inside the station to explore a little and found a tourist information office.
 The two woman behind the desk were chatting in Italian with two men standing at the counter and when I walked in they stopped and looked amazed that a tourist had actually entered.
 They proffered Isole Eolie ship timetables at me, which I accepted gratefully, since they would be useful.
 I tried to ask if the next bus to the port was really a 40 minute wait from now, and they confirmed this, after some confusion in which they tried to tell me I needed tickets and I told them I already had them.
 This whole conversation was in Italian on their part and fractured Italian on mine, since it didn't seem that anyone had thought to staff the tourist office with anyone who knew any English.
 We presumed they didn't expect any tourists at this time of year anyway.